Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: DISCUSSION

-Failures in transferring instructions also pose a unique challenge, as they can cause the glider to turn around towards a stale waypoint.
+Failures in transferring instructions to the glider also pose a unique challenge, as they can cause the glider to turn around towards a stale waypoint.
 Such failures disproportionately impact navigation plans with waypoints that steer away from the goal to compensate for currents.
 This phenomenon highlights the trade-off between the gains of online planning for steering given up-to-date current forecasts versus the negative impacts of using a stale online plan due to failed instruction transfers.
-This can be addressed by explicitly reasoning about the time available for planning~\cite{budd2024stop} and limiting it in order to improve the probability of successful transfer.
+This can be addressed by explicitly reasoning about the time available for planning~\cite{budd2024stop} and limiting it in order to improve the probability of instruction transfers succeeding.

 In terms of applications, we envisage leveraging the present work as a building block.
-Analysing ocean fronts for features such as temperature~\cite{zhangAutonomousTrackingOceanic2019} or algal blooms~\cite{fonsecaAlgalBloomFront2021} can be achieved by creating a higher-level component that reasons about where the highest-value observation(s) can be gathered and tasking the glider accordingly.
+The system can operate in regions with high eddy activity using high-resolution ocean forecast models, a task that is challenging for current piloting methods.
+Identifying ocean fronts from horizontal temperature gradients~\cite{zhangAutonomousTrackingOceanic2019} or tracking algal blooms~\cite{fonsecaAlgalBloomFront2021} can be achieved by creating a higher-level component that reasons about where the highest-value observation(s) can be gathered and tasking the glider accordingly.
+Decision-making could also be implemented to minimise biases identified in existing sampling strategies (e.g.,~\cite{patmore2024evaluating}).
 For going beyond the single-glider scenario, coordination strategies can be considered in a multi-robot setting.
+High-level methods can be constructed that assign goals or regions to individual gliders, with our planner being used to compute uncertainty-aware navigation plans for each vehicle.

-\section{Conclusion}
+\section{CONCLUSION}